History of Nokia: 19th century

-The name "Nokia" is derived from the town Nokia and the Nokianvirta River which was aside the factory.
+The name "Nokia" is derived from the town of Nokia, Finland and the nearby Nokianvirta River, which was located next to the company’s original factory.
 The commercial entities that preceded the modern-day Nokia company included Nokia Ab (Nokia company); Suomen Gummitehdas Oy (Finnish Rubber Works Ltd); and Suomen Kaapelitehdas Oy (Finnish Cable Works Ltd).

 In 1865, the mining engineer, Fredrik Idestam established a ground wood pulp mill on the banks of the Tammerkoski rapids in the town of Tampere, in southwestern Finland.
 Tampere was then part of the Russian Empire.
 In 1868, Idestam built a second mill near the town of Nokia.
 Nokia lies 15 km west of Tampere, by the Nokianvirta river.
 The river had better hydropower resources than those at Tampere.
 In 1871, Idestam and Leo Mechelin, a statesman and Idestam's friend, transformed Idestam's enterprises into a public limited company called Nokia Ab.

 In the late 1800s, Mechelin wanted to expand the company into the electricity business.
 However, Idestam refused.
 In 1896, Idestam retired and Mechelin became the company's chairman.
 He remained chairman from 1898 to 1914.
 During this time, Mechelin persuaded shareholders to allow the company to enter the electricity business.
 In 1902, Nokia commenced electricity generation.